BitPatty/SRLApiClient/Readme.md

 Authentication via HTTP is supported to update user profiles.
 POST/PUT requests on other endpoints are not possible, since users are missing the required privileges.

-The client also supports a user defined number of HTTP clients.
-Using a pool size of > 10 is not recommended.

 ---

 ## Requirements